mupperton/phunky/README.md

 `phunky` (promisified thunk, pronounced funky) is yet another [thunk](https://en.wikipedia.org/wiki/Thunk)-inspired library, to delay a calculation until its result is needed, but also cache the result

+:star: You can provide a max age for the cache, so it automatically resolves your function again when stale, or force a new value at any time

+:tada: You can customise the behaviour of your Phunk, perhaps immediately resolve, or choose to cache rejections, very funky!

-Being promise-based, you can await the result of your function inline
+:goat: Being promise-based, you can await the result of your function inline

+:100: Test coverage

 ### Getting started